 Killian von Holdt

-Originally from Golden, Colorado, Killian found her passion for dance at Little Theatre Cultural Centers.
-She later moved to Laramie to study on scholarship at the University of Wyoming for a BFA in Dance Performance and a BS in Business Management with an emphasis on Entrepreneurship.
-In 2016, she furthered her studies abroad in London with talented choreographers from renowned institutions including The Place, Pineapple, DanceWorks, and Studio 68.
-Before graduating in December of 2018, she performed works by Jennifer Deckert, Marsha Knight, Maurice Watson, Margaret Wilson, Aaron Wood, as well as works brought to the American College Dance Association.
+Killian is originally from Golden, Colorado.
+She received her BFA in Dance Performance and BS in Business Management with an emphasis on Entrepreneurship from the University of Wyoming.
+In 2016, she furthered her studies abroad in London at renowned institutions including The Place, Pineapple, DanceWorks, and Studio 68.
+Before graduating in December of 2018, she brought works to the American College Dance Association and performed pieces by Jennifer Deckert, Marsha Knight, Maurice Watson, Margaret Wilson, and Aaron Wood.

-Killian also teaches at Joyful Soles Dance and Performing Arts.
+Killian joined Hannah Kahn Dance Company in July 2019.
+When she is not rehearsing or performing, she teaches at Joyful Soles Dance and Performing Arts.
 She hopes to continually use dance to improve the lives of those around her.
-She strives to challenge and inspire her audiences, instill confidence and dedication in her students, provide opportunities for expression, and keep dance relevant and accessible.
-She could not be more thrilled to be joining Hannah Kahn this season and dance alongside so many talented artists.
+She strives to inspire her audiences, instill confidence in her students, provide opportunities for expression, and keep dance relevant and accessible.
+She is grateful for the opportunity to work with HKDC alongside so many talented artists.